sshsrn/Cloud-Community_GCP-Learnings/DeployOnCloudRun2.md

 docker images
 ```
 ![docker-images](assets/16.png)
 * Now, we need to deploy it on the cloud run to make the project available to the public.
-For this, first we should push the docker image to the google cloud container registry.
+For this, first we should push the docker image to the google cloud container registry.<br>
-* Container Registry- is a private container image registry that allows you to store, manage, and deploy Docker container images on Google Cloud Platform.
-Using Google Cloud Container Registry, we can easily push and pull Docker images to and from our registry, and use them to deploy our applications on various Google Cloud services.
+(**Container Registry**- is a private container image registry that allows you to store, manage, and deploy Docker container images on Google Cloud Platform.
+Using Google Cloud Container Registry, we can easily push and pull Docker images to and from our registry, and use them to deploy our applications on various Google Cloud services.) <br>
 * For pushing the docker image to the container registry., run the following commands:
 ```bash
 docker tag ai-chatbot-frontend:latest gcr.io/PROJECT_ID/ai-chatbot-frontend:v1